 OHCHR promotes democratic governance by providing sustained support to democratic institutions, including national actors and institutions involved in the administration of justice; enhancing the capacity of parliamentarians to engage in human rights protection, supporting civil society, facilitating constitution-making, and conducting human rights monitoring in the context of electoral processes.

 December 2011.
 (UN Photo)

-Recent popular uprisings across the Arab region were led by youth, women, and men from all social strata and are opening greater space for civic engagement in decision making.
+Popular uprisings across the world were led by youth, women, and men from all social strata and are opening greater space for civic engagement in decision making.
 The calls for transformational change are a popular cry for choice, participation, transparency and respect for people’s legitimate quest for democratic space.
 These events have reaffirmed the pivotal importance of democratic governance as a system premised on inclusion, participation, non-discrimination and accountability.

 Guiding national and regional efforts

 In March 2012, the Human Rights Council adopted a resolution titled “Human rights, democracy and the rule of law,” which reaffirmed that democracy, development and respect for all human rights and fundamental freedoms were interdependent and mutually reinforcing.
 The Council called upon States to make continuous efforts to strengthen the rule of law and promote democracy through a wide range of measures.
 Further to this resolution, OHCHR, in consultation with States, national human rights institutions, civil society, relevant intergovernmental bodies and international organizations, published a study on challenges, lessons learned and best practices in securing democracy and the rule of law from a human rights perspective.
 Based on the study, in June 2013 OHCHR organized a panel discussion on these issues, with the participation of international experts.